KkShiva/Gif_for_Instagram/README.md

 Open the app and browse for a GIF you like.

-Tap to download the GIF.
+Hold to download the GIF.

 The app will automatically convert it into an MP4 video.